-The remaining steps may take place up to a few days after the initial three steps, depending on when you can agree on a shared set of Year 5 online safety rules with the rest of your Year 5 team (see Things to do).
+The remaining steps may take place up to a few days after the initial three steps, depending on when you can agree on a shared set of Year 3 online safety rules with the rest of your Year 3 team (see Things to do).

-- If necessary, remind children of the work they did in the previous online safety session. - Explain that the Year 5 staff have gone through them and come up with one set of rules for all of Year 5. - Project the new Year 5 safety rules onto the interactive whiteboard.
-Highlight any differences with the set of rules they suggested in the previous step. - Provide each child with the Online safety rules template (either a hard copy or electronic file).
-Ask children to write or type the set of Year 5 rules before printing (if appropriate) and placing in book bags to take home.
+- If necessary, remind children of the work they did in the previous online safety session. - Congratulate them on all their good ideas and explain that the Year 3 staff have gone through them and come up with one set of rules for all of Year 3. - Project the new Year 3 safety rules onto the interactive whiteboard and talk through them with the children (emphasise any differences with the set of rules they suggested in the previous step). - Provide each child with the Online safety rules template (either a hard copy or electronic file).
+Ask them to write or type the set of Year 3 rules before printing (if appropriate) and placing in book bags to take home.